Infertility affects millions of people of reproductive age worldwide –

 HIV sero-discordant couples and cancer survivors, may require

-infertility management and fertility care services.
+management and fertility care services.
 Inequities and

 disparities in access to fertility care services adversely affect the